-Suparna recently moved to IBM's research division after returning from an educational leave of absence to pursue doctoral studies at the department of Computer Science and Automation, Indian Institute of Science, Bangalore.
-Her PhD thesis explores the problem of software bloat and its power-performance implications from various perspectives.
+Suparna recently moved to IBM's research division after returning from an educational leave of absence to pursue doctoral studies at the department of Computer Science and Automation, Indian Institute of Science (IISc), Bangalore.
+Her PhD thesis explored the problem of software bloat and its power-performance implications from various perspectives; this work was awarded the best PhD thesis in the department of computer science and automation at IISc and has impacted diverse research communities resulting in publications at top-tier venues such at SIGMETRICS, ECOOP, HotOS, HotPower, OOPLSA and ICML.
 In particular she is interested in novel approaches for reasoning about the systems level impact and origin of runtime overheads in flexible software systems and their mitigation through hardware-software co-design or workload optimized systems.
-She is currently exploring such opportunities for systems and software co-design and optimization to support extreme scale contextual computing .
+She is currently researching such opportunities for systems and software co-design and optimization to support extreme scale contextual computing .